urielgarciarivas/zondata/README.md

 C data structures.
 From hash maps to linked lists.

 ## Build
-Start off by creating the following directories:
+Before running the main build and test commands, you need to initialize the project by creating the required directories.
+This can be done by executing the following command:

 ```
-./obj/
-./test/bin/
+make init
 ```

 ### Object files